berrabe/docker-reverse-proxy/readme.md

 everything in this repo is based from [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) for nginx-reverse-proxy ... and this [docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) for auto generated SSL certs with letsencrypt

-make sure you have installed docker and docker-compose, if not installed, please see the [official docker documentation here](https://docs.docker.com/get-docker/)
+make sure you have installed **docker** and **docker-compose**, if not installed, please see the [official docker documentation here](https://docs.docker.com/get-docker/).
+And make sure you have setup the domain to the ip server you want to install this reverse-proxy on

 <br/><br/>
 ### USAGE
 ---
-- first step, clone this repo, and do a few steps like the steps below
+- first step, clone this repo
 ```sh
 > git clone https://github.com/berrabe/docker-reverse-proxy.git
 > cd docker-reverse-proxy